She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 The most important lesson from the Swoosh is viewing visual identity as a long-term strategic investment rather than a short-term expense.

-Had Nike treated its logo as merely a tactical design element, constantly changing it to follow trends, it would never have accumulated its current immense value.
+Had Nike treated its logo as merely a tactical design element, constantly changing it to follow trends, it would never have built the immense value it has today.
 Instead, the company understood that logo recognition builds gradually and treated the Swoosh as an appreciating asset.

 The Designer’s Perspective: Was Carolyn Davidson Taken Advantage Of?